blobaa/bba-did-method-specification/docs/markdown/spec.md

 ### DID Id Collision

-Since a DID attestation is retrieved using the DID Id, a DID Id collision where two DIDs are represented with the same DID Id and collide during a DID controller update process would merge these two DIDs and, from that moment on, would always return the same DID attestation and thus the same DID Document.
+Since a DID attestation is retrieved using the DID Id, a DID Id collision where two DIDs are represented with the same DID Id and collide during a DID controller update process would merge these two DIDs and, from that moment on, would always return the same DID attestation and thus the same DID document.
 They would be inseparable from that point on.

 This can be considered unlikely due to the wide range of 20^62 (20 digits ^ 62 valid characters `[a-zA-Z0-9]`) possible DID Ids when using a suitable random number generator.
 Deliberately creating the same DID Id and attempting to force a DID collision would need to involve the new DID controller, since a DID controller update must be accepted by the new controller account.